bethqiang/bethqiang.github.io/_posts/2016-11-14-building-a-wikipedia-clone.md

 We then set up routes to `/users` and `/users/:id` for an individual's page.
 For the later, we used a `Promise.all` statement because we needed to do two lookups, one to the user table to get the user ID, and the second to the page table to match the `authorId` – something that Sequelize created for us as the foreign key.

-Back in our wiki page route, we added in the author of each page with an `include`:
+Back in our wiki page route, we added in the author of each page via eager loading:

 {% highlight javascript %}
 router.get('/:urlTitle', function(req, res, next) {